umami-hep/salt/docs/setup.md

     This is required to to install the salt package, which is the next step.
     You may also wish to bind the directories containing your training files.

+    Please note that if you want an editable install, you need to run the installation command below each time you open a new singularity shell.

 ### Install the salt package